gofynd/fdk-client-kotlin/documentation/application/POSCART.md

 [CartCheckoutResponse](#CartCheckoutResponse)

 Success.
 Returns the status of cart checkout.
-Refer `CartCheckoutResponseSchema` for more details.
+Refer `CartCheckoutResponse` for more details.